ccsc-midsouth/ccsc-midsouth.github.io/index.md

 ### Panels

-### Tutorials
+### Tutorials / Workshops

+### Posters

 ### Student Papers

-### Student Posters

 ## <a name="registration">Registration</a>

 Registration for the CCSC:Midsouth conference is open.

-{% include important.html content="Early Registration ends April 1, 2025.
-Regular Registration is from April 2, 2025 to April 12, 2025." %}
+{% include important.html content="Early Registration ends April 1, 2026.
+Regular Registration is from April 2, 2026 to April 10, 2025." %}

 | Category  | Early Bird (until 4/1) | Regular (4/2 - 4/12) |
 |:------|------:|------:|